At the Heart of Winter

 At the Heart of Winter is the fifth studio album by Norwegian black metal band Immortal.
 It was released on February 22, 1999 through Osmose Productions.
 It is the first Immortal album not to feature Demonaz on guitar, as he suffered from acute tendinitis in his hands, as well as the last album until Sons of Northern Darkness to feature Abbath on bass.
 The album marks a shift in Immortal's musical sound, towards a black metal and thrash metal fusion.

 Background

 At the Heart of Winter was recorded in November 1998 at Abyss Studios in Sweden.
-It is the first Immortal album not to feature a picture of the band on the cover, and the first to prominently feature the band's new logo, with the cover art was painted by J. P. Fournier.
+It is the first Immortal album not to feature a picture of the band on the cover, and the first to prominently feature the band's new logo, with the cover art painted by J. P. Fournier.

 Release

 In addition to a CD release, At the Heart of Winter was released as a limited-edition metal box, as well as a hand-numbered LP on Osmose, which was later reissued in 2005.